 The deadline for this payment is one month after the offer is made.

 Students will be asked to complete a financial declaration form and provide evidence of how they will fund the full cost of the programme.
 It is therefore very important to think about how you will fund the programme, and to apply early for any financial assistance if necessary.

 - Award of a College place

-Please note that each student offered a place on a degree programme at the University of Cambridge must also be awarded a college place.
-It is the responsibility of the MFin team to find college places for students and students should not try to arrange this independently.
+Every student who is offered a place on a degree programme at the University of Cambridge must also be awarded a College place.
+It is the responsibility of the MFin Office to find college places for students and students should not try to arrange this independently.

 - Satisfying any relevant verification or reference checks

 The Admissions Office will conduct relevant verification or reference checks on a sample of candidates.
-This might involve calling one or both of the references in any application, or engaging a third-party to verify academic transcripts.
+This might involve contacting a student’s referees, or engaging a third-party to verify academic transcripts.